-Thanks to our many years of experience and unrivalled expertise in yacht exhaust systems, MarQuip is well placed to respond to those challenges with a wide range of innovative solutions.
+Thanks to our many years of experience and unrivalled expertise in yacht exhaust systems, MarQuip has responded to those challenges with a wide range of innovative solutions.

 The IMO Tier III regulations regarding nitrogen oxide (NOx) emissions took effect for all large vessels with an engine output of 130 kW or more which had their keel-laying on or after 1 January 2016.
 They specify that NOx emissions must be at most around 70% lower than the maximum under the Tier II regulations.

-Originally applicable only to vessels with a gross tonnage of more than 500, from 2021 they will apply to all yachts above 24 metres, no matter their volume.
+Originally applicable only to vessels with a gross tonnage of more than 500, since the start of 2021 they also apply to all yachts above 24 metres, no matter their volume.
 Smaller boats are subject to particular constraints in terms of space and size: simply tuning the engine will not be sufficient in most cases, and a combination of techniques and technologies will have to be deployed instead.

 “Basically the issue we’re dealing with is that after-treatment units are heavy and bulky, and smaller yachts have smaller engine rooms,” says Jeroen van der Matten, MarQuip’s general manager of operations.
 “On larger boats, engine manufacturers are producing engines with standardised after-treatment.
 This has the added value of allowing producers to deal with a single supplier, and facilitates certification, servicing and warranty issues.”